stakater/Playbook/content/stacks/alerting.md

 # Alerting Stack

-This stack provides tools that are responsible for alert functions of Stakater Platform.

 ![Alerting](./image/alerting.png)

+## Overview

+This stack provides tools that are responsible for alert functions of StakaterPlatform.

 ## Tools Matrix